Foreign relations of India: Southeast

 Through the Srivijaya and Majapahit empires, Hindu influence has been visible in Philippine history from the 10th to 14th centuries.
 During the 18th century, there was robust trade between Manila with the Coromandel Coast and Bengal, involving Philippine exports of tobacco, silk, cotton, indigo, sugar cane and coffee.

-Formal diplomatic relations between Philippines and India were established on 16 November 1949.
+Formal diplomatic relations between the Philippines and India were established on 16 November 1949.
 The first Philippine envoy to India was the late Foreign Secretary Narciso Ramos.
 Seven years after India's independence in 1947, the Philippines and India signed a Treaty of Friendship on 11 July 1952 in Manila to strengthen the friendly relations existing between the two countries.
 Soon after, the Philippine Legation in New Delhi was established and then elevated to an embassy.
 However, due to foreign policy differences as a result of the bipolar alliance structure of the Cold War, the development of bilateral relations was stunted.
-It was only in 1976 that relations started to normalise when Aditya Birla, one of India's successful industrialists, met with then President Ferdinand E. Marcos to explore possibilities of setting up joint ventures in the Philippines.
+It was only in 1976 that relations started to normalise when Aditya Birla, one of India's successful industrialists, met with then-President Ferdinand E. Marcos to explore possibilities of setting up joint ventures in the Philippines.

 Today, like India, the Philippines is the leading voice-operated business process outsourcing (BPO) source in terms of revenue (US$5.7) and number of people (500,000) employed in the sector.
 In partnership with the Philippines, India has 20 IT/BPO companies in the Philippines.
 Philippines-India bilateral trade stood at US$986.60 million in 2009.
 In 2004 it was US$600 million.
 Both countries aim to reach US$1 billion by 2010.
-There are 60,000 Indians living in the Philippines.
+60,000 Indians are living in the Philippines.
 The Philippines and India signed in October 2007 the Framework for Bilateral Cooperation which created the PH-India JCBC.
-It has working groups in trade, agriculture, tourism, health, renewable energy and a regular policy consultation mechanism and security dialogue.
+It has working groups in trade, agriculture, tourism, health, and renewable energy, a regular policy consultation mechanism and security dialogue.